 Psst… Tips 1-4 will also come in handy if you have a virtual interview!

-Take your time to practice your pitch before filming and don’t worry about making mistakes, you can always re-record it!
-Remember to keep it simple, informative and leave the employer wanting to know more.
+Take your time to practice before filming and don’t worry about making mistakes, you can always re-record it!
+Keep it simple, informative and leave the employer wanting to know more.